 The body synthesizes inflammation regulatory hormones prostaglandins and leukotrienes from polyunsaturated fats (PUFA’s).
 These PUFA’s are essential nutrients.
 The body can not produce them.
 We must get them with food.
 Do you see the connection?

 There are two classes of PUFA: omega-6 and omega-3 fatty acids.
 We need these fatty acids always and in proper quantities.
 Here is one big thing about it.
 Curious?
 I bet you are.

 - Hormones made from omega-3 acids downregulate inflammation.
 It means slowing down or suppression.

 - Hormones synthesized from omega-6 fatty acids upregulate inflammation.

 What does it mean?
 We need to choose what we put in our mouths carefully.

 Foods Containing Omega-6 Fatty Acids

 The Western diet contains plenty of omega-6 fatty acids.
 Chips, crackers, cookies, candy, meat from animals fattened on grains, fast food do not have omega-3, just omega-6.
-Hydrogenated oils, margarine, vegetable shortening are proinflammatory.
+Hydrogenated oils, margarine, and vegetable shortening are proinflammatory.